 If you are cleaning a variety of products consider a dual-frequency ultrasonic cleaner.
 An example is the Elmasonic TI-H line available from Tovatech offered in either 25/45 or 35/130 kHz frequencies.
 Another is the Elmasonic P series that operates at 37 or 80 kHz.

 Power has several definitions when discussing ultrasonic cleaning and is described in different ways by equipment manufacturers.
 In terms of cleaning power it is calculated as the power delivered to the transducers and expressed as watts per gallon (or liter) of cleaning solution.
 Most cleaners operate at 50 to 100 watts per gallon.

-Another definition is total power or the amount needed to drive everything in the unit including ultrasonic generators and heaters (if supplied).
-It should not be confused with ultrasonic power.
+Another definition is total power or the amount needed to drive everything in the unit including generators and heaters (if supplied).
+It should not be confused with power.

-Peak power is defined as the ultrasonic power generated at the peak of the sound wave and can equal 2, 4 or 8 times the average power.
+Peak power is defined as the ultrasonic power generated at the summit (or peak) of the vibration amplitude.
+In many cases the peak power equals 2X the average power.

 But in some models peak performance may be 4X or 8X the average power depending on the wave shape.

 You don’t need to understand the physics but you do need to understand that while it makes sense to compare the average power of two different units of the same size, it’s not meaningful to compare peak power of one unit to average power of a different unit.
 You would be comparing apples with oranges.

 Variable power is offered on certain units such as the Elmasonic TI-H and P series mentioned above.
 Another useful feature on the P series is a pulse mode that provides bursts of power to remove tenacious contaminants.

 This post does not answer all questions on frequency and power but should give you an idea of the importance of these features when purchasing an ultrasonic cleaner.

 Contact the ultrasonic professionals at Tovatech for guidance through the process and to recommend the correct equipment for your requirements.